 The organisation of communitarised development cooperation has changed several times in the last few years.
 Restructuring of the Commission in 2000, however, did not fully capitalize on possibilities for a structural change of competencies within the Commission.
 Development cooperation with the ACP (i.e. mostly Africa) is still a different matter than assistance to the rest of the world.
 The geographical split between DG Development (for the ACP) and DG External Relations (for the rest of the world) is still in effect.

 Despite the often quoted prejudice of the EU as 'legions of bureaucrats' in Brussels, personnel is still limited in the Commission when compared with the amounts of money to be administered.
-In the late 1990s, the Commission had 2.9 staff for an amount of 10m.
-In Germany, ratios are 8.1 staff per 10m, the UK 6.5 staff per 10m and in Denmark, we found a statistic of 4.5 staff administering 10m (EU Commission 2000b: 41).
+In the late 1990s, the Commission had 2.9 staff for an amount of $\in 10$ m.
+In Germany, ratios are 8.1 staff per $\in 10$ m, the UK 6.5 staff per $\in 10$ m and in Denmark, the statistical average was 4.5 staff administering $\in 10$ m (EU Commission 2000b, 41).

 Despite its image as a 'bureaucratic Moloch', the cooperation programmes administered by the Commission had considerably less staff than bilateral organisations.
-Commission officials therefore often argue that this is precisely the efficiency of Commission aid, i.e. the better ratio of staff to amounts of aid administered.
-This, however, does not allow for statements about the effectiveness of Commission administered aid.
+Commission officials therefore often argue that this is itself a testament to the efficiency of Commission aid, i.e. the better ratio of staff to amounts of aid administered.
+The existence of a lean bureaucracy may not necessarily lead to more effective aid delivery, however.
 Operating with few staff most likely has a rather negative effect on the ability to fine-tune assistance or to get a broad range of informed opinions on political developments in partner countries.
-It is a stated aim of international development cooperation by most Western donors since the Paris Declaration (2005) -including the Commission- to transfer as much of the decisions on allocations and its administration to recipient states.
-Yet, in practice this might have to be balanced with technical support for programmes, particularly in LDCs and post-conflict countries, even where there is political will in well performing states.
+It has been a stated aim of international development cooperation by most Western donors since the Paris Declaration (2005) - including the Commission - to transfer as much of the decisions on allocations and its administration to recipient states.
+Yet, in practice this might have to be balanced with technical support for programmes, particularly in Least Developed Countries (LDCs) and postconflict countries, even where there is political will in well-performing states.
 Often, capacities will have to be built up.
-This must not be a contradiction, but it warns us that a sufficient financial supply might help and be necessary in development cooperation.
-Yet, in itself, it might also not be a sufficient condition for successful -meaning: effective- aid programmes.
+The call for simultaneous capacity increases at the levels of donor and recipient administrations need not represent a contradiction, but it warns us that sufficient financial support for managing aid flows is likely necessary in development cooperation.
+Yet, in itself, increased financing for aid administration might also not be a sufficient condition for successful - meaning: effective - aid programmes.

-The planning processes within the Commission in the past often seem to have been determined by overcautious behaviour by Commission staff:
+The planning processes within the Commission in the past often seem to have been determined by over-cautious behaviour by Commission staff:

 "In the case of EDF projects, delays seem to arise not so much from the procedures themselves as from an overly formalistic application of rules, in particular relating to tendering, together with a lack of knowledge of these procedures by different parties in the process."
-(European Court of Auditors 2000: 10).
+(European Court of Auditors 2000, 10).